varshasharma01/Context-Hub/README.md

-# What context Hub is About ?
+# What Context Hub is About ?

 This project is a simple Retrieval-Augmented Generation (RAG) application.